sorzkode/spassgui/README.md

 # Snazzy Pass GUI

-A random password generator with tkinter GUI.
+A random password generator and manager made with PySimpleGUI and SQLite3.

 ## Example